MoTrPAC/motrpac-rna-seq-pipeline/README.md

 An input configuration file (in JSON format) is required to process the data through the pipeline.
 This configuration file contains several key-value pairs that specify the inputs and outputs of the workflow, the location of the input files, default pipeline paramenters, docker containers, the execution environment, and other parameters needed for execution.

-The optimal way to generate the configuration files is to run the `make_json_rnaseq.py` script. script.
+The optimal way to generate the configuration files is to run the `make_json_rnaseq.py` script.
 [Check this help guide to find out more](scripts/scripts_readme.md).

 ### Run the pipeline